AnnZoeFreelancer/Namaste-React/Assignment/NS-Ch-02-Assignment-Theory.md

   HMR or Hot module replacement automatically updates modules in the browser at runtime without refreshing the page.
 It supports both HTML and CSS.
 The way HMR works is there is a file watcher algorithm  written in C++.
 The algorithm keeps track of all the files that are changing in realtime  and it tells the server to reload.
 All these are done by Parcel.

 ## List down your favourite 5 superpowers of Parcel and describe any 3 of them in your own words.
-    ### Superpowers of Parcel are:
+  **  Superpowers of Parcel are as follow:**
-      * Hot Module Replacement(File Watcher Algorithm)
+-       Hot Module Replacement(File Watcher Algorithm),
-      * Zero Config,
+-       Zero Config,
-      * Bundling,
+-       Bundling,
-      * Minifying,
+-       Minifying,
-      * Cleaning our code,
+-       Cleaning our code,
-      * Caching
+-       Caching
-      * Image Optimization,
+-       Image Optimization,
-      * Compression
+-       Compression
-      * Superfast build algorithm,
+-       Superfast build algorithm,
-      * Consistent Hashing algorithm
+-       Consistent Hashing algorithm
-      * Dev and production build,
+-       Dev and production build,
-      * HTTPS on dev,
+-       HTTPS on dev,
-      * Manages port number,
+-       Manages port number,
-      * Creates a server
+-       Creates a server

-     **Dev Server** : Parcel has a built in server which gets automatically started when we run parcel command.
+     **Dev Server** : Parcel has a built in server which gets automatically 	started when we run parcel command. "parcel server".
-      "parcel server".
 It starts server by default at port number 1234.

       **Caching**: Parcel needs space for running, and it creates caches.
 Parcel caches everythind it builds to the disk.
 If we restart the server, Parcel will only rebuild the ones that have changes from the previous build.
-By default these caches are stored in parcel-cache folder in our project.This should be added to git ignore so that it is not committed in our repository.
+By default these caches are stored in parcel-cache folder in our project.
+This should be added to git ignore so that it is not committed in our repository.

       **Hot Module Replacement**: It will keep track of all the files we are updating with the help of file watcher algorithm.
 It is a very fast watcher written in C++ which integrated with the low level functionality of each OS.
 Using this watcher Parcel watches all the files in our root folder and node modules.
 Based on the these events from the files, Parcel will determine which files needs rebuilding.

 ## What is `.gitignore`?
 What should we add and not add into it?
-    * Gitignore is a folder meant for git repository.
+ -    Gitignore is a folder meant for git repository.
 Files pushed into gitignore are meant to ignore the files inside it intentionally  so that our repository will skip these files while commiting our project.

-    * Anything we generate on server is put inside git ignore.
+-    Anything we generate on server is put inside git ignore.
 Parcel-cache should be pushed into git ignore.We should not add files that needs to be commited in our project inside git ignore.

 ## What is the difference between `package.json` and `package-lock.json`?
-  * package.json contains basic information of the project whearas package-lock.json describes the exact tree generated.
+  * `package.json` contains basic information of the project whearas `package-lock.json` describes the exact tree generated.
 The tree allows us to have a identical tree on subsequent installs.
-  * package.json is mandatory for every project. package-lock.json is generated automatically for operations where npm modifies either the node modules tree or package.json.
+  * `package.json` is mandatory for every project. `package-lock.json` is generated automatically for operations where npm modifies either the node modules tree or package.json.
-  * package.json contains information like name,version,license description, author, keywords, script and dependencies. package-lock.json contains name, dependency and locked version of project.
+  *` package.json` contains information like name,version,license description, author, keywords, script and dependencies. `package-lock.json` contains name, dependency and locked version of project.
-  * package.json gets created using npm init or manually writing necessary details inside the file.package-lock.json gets created automatically when we install npm.
+  * `package.json` gets created using npm init or manually writing necessary details inside the file. `package-lock.json` gets created automatically when we install npm.
-  * package.json stores the minimum version required by our program.
-If we upgrade the versions of a certain package, the change will not be shown here. package-lock.json keeps track of the exact version of each installed package by allowing us to reinstall it.
+  * `package.json` stores the minimum version required by our program.
+If we upgrade the versions of a certain package, the change will not be shown here. `package-lock.json` keeps track of the exact version of each installed package by allowing us to reinstall it.
 When we reinstall it, it will generate the same dependancy tree.

 ## Why should I not modify `package-lock.json`?
  We should not modofy package-lock.json because it could break the synchronization between package.json and package.lock.